The graduate's guide to job application forms

 2. Practise some psychometric tests

-Some online application forms have built in psychometric tests, so it’s a good idea to practise doing these before you start to tackle the job application.
+Sometimes psychometric tests are part of the application process, so it’s a good idea to practise doing these before you start to tackle the job application.
 For example, you might be set aptitude tests such as verbal or numerical reasoning tests, or you could be asked to complete a personality questionnaire.
 Don’t forget to visit your university’s careers service to see whether it runs practice sessions.

 3. Print off the application form and read through it carefully